Bilbottom/sql-schema-models/README.md

-sql-schema-models
----
+# SQL Schema Models

-Various files to create stand-alone SQL schemas that can be utilised in larger data models.
+Stand-alone SQL models to enhance larger data models.

-# Date Schema
+## Date Dimensions

 Almost all data models can be improved by adding a calendar table which has dates over a range with useful info and such, such as weekday names.

 This model extends this by including holidays and additional columns.

-# Geography Schema
+## Geography

 Countries and cities.

+## Loans

+Simple loan and customer tables.